 - Designed and developed the interactive prototype.

-- Planned and led the user evaluation with 18 participants (and 4 pilots): wrote the study plan and script, coordinated recruitment, conducted most of the interviews, analyzed the data, wrote the usability report and research paper with the results of the study.
+- Planned and led the user evaluation with 18 participants: wrote the study plan and script, coordinated recruitment, conducted most of the interviews, analyzed the data, wrote the usability report and research paper with the results of the study.

-Team: I worked with Janet Chen, an undergraduate research assistant who helped with the project under my supervision + William Odom and Joanna McGrenere, senior researchers in HCI.
+Team: I worked with Janet Chen, an undergraduate research assistant who helped with the project under my supervision + Dr. William Odom and Dr. Joanna McGrenere, professors in HCI.

 People struggle with managing their personal data across devices and platforms.
 They also have different preferences for how to do it.